ifd3f/astrid.tech-old/projects/inventree/index.md

 title: Inventree
 status: wip
-description: An inventory tracker to keep track of my pile of crap
+description: An inventory tracker to keep track of all the things I have
 startDate: 2020-01-01
 endDate: null
 tags: